Rahman-S-M/Charts/README.md

 # Charts
-Charts project to implement all charts features used in LIOSK platform
+Charts project is a reference implementation of all chart features used in LIOSK platform.

 Open Source Angular2 Chart Libraries